Hackers News Hackers News

 Emy Elsamnoudy

-Google has issued a significant security update for its Chrome browser, patching 79 vulnerabilities to prevent their exploitation by threat actors.
+• Google has released a critical security update for its Chrome browser, addressing 79 vulnerabilities.

-The highest reward of $43,000 went to an external researcher who discovered a critical heap buffer overflow in the WebML component.
+The most significant reward, totaling $43,000, was awarded to an external researcher identified as c6eed09fc8b174b0f3eebedcceb1e792 for identifying a critical heap buffer overflow within the WebML component.

 Critical Chrome Vulnerabilities Patched